-Essay: Anatomy of a Case - 40% due April 13
+Essay: Anatomy of a Case - 40% due December 6

-Drawing on class materials and additional literature, students will "dissect" a health and safety disaster or injury or illness case.
+Students will "dissect" a health and safety disaster or injury or illness case.
 The purpose of the essay is to analyse rather than describe.
 This means that students should develop a thesis in relation to their topic and present evidence in support of their thesis.
 Essays should be 3000-3750 words (12-15 pages double-spaced) not including references.
 No minimum number of references is required.